 I was born and educated in England, graduating from the Luton School of Arts (now Barnfield College) in 1945.
 It was my hope to become a graphic artist, but at the end of the Second World War returning service men and women had the first crack at the few jobs available, and rightly so.
 I took a number of jobs while I tried to break into my chosen field, and ended up being a reluctant carpenter.
 Many years passed and I emigrated to Canada in 1952, married a Canadian woman, started a family, and in 1955 finally started on a career which took in graphic arts, owner of my own graphics arts company, art director at an advertising agency, and careers in marketing, advertising and public relations.
+The above black and white photograph shows me as I began my graphic arts career, and this period of my life is featured in the affectionate and humorous look at the 1950s in my new book “Your Turn To Find the Hammer”

 In those days Robert taught only technique, and there were rarely more than four to six of us in those early classes.
 From Robert, I regained my interest in photography as an adjunct to painting, and as the cliche goes – I never looked back.
 I have had many paintings accepted and hung in exhibitions in Florida and Ontario, where I now live.
 I’ve won some prizes, come first in some exhibitions, and occasionally won the Citizens’ Choice awards.
 But I mainly paint for fun – hence the choice of name for this site.